 This course provides an overview of the field of human growth and development from prenatal development and birth through adulthood and aging.
 Topics include physiology, perception, language, cognition, personality, social and moral development, family, and cultural and social influences on development.
 This course emphasizes the general education special requirements of intensive writing/critical thinking (IW/CI).

 PSY 241 Abnormal Psychology (3)

-Prerequisite: Minimum Grade of 'C' in ENG 101 and PSY 111.
 This course will examine etiology, symptomatology, and classification of organic and functional behavior disorder, mental deficiencies, and other deviations.
 Treatment modalities overview will be examined.

 PSY 250 Social Psychology (3)